JunxianQu/ECE143_NFD_Prediction/README.md

 ### trait_data_file_with_name.csv
 The file contain the trait information of all the Bored Apes with the first row presenting the names of trait categories.
 ### trait_data_file_with_offer_name.csv
 The file contain the offered price and transaction history of all the Bored Apes with the first row indicating what is the column present.
+### listing_data.csv
+This file contains the listing price for every ape on sale

 ## How to run the code
 1. Clone the repository. <br>